Lifetime (TV channel)

+As of November 2023, Lifetime is available to approximately 63,000,000 pay television households in the United States, down from its 2011 peak of 100,000,000 households.

+As of November 2023, Lifetime has garnered nominations for 63 Emmy Awards, eight Golden Globe Awards and 20 Critics' Choice Movie Awards.

 History

 Predecessors

 There were two television channels that preceded Lifetime in its current incarnation.
 Daytime, originally called BETA, was launched in March 1982 by Hearst-ABC Video Services.
 The cable service operated four hours per day on weekdays.
 The service was focused on alternative women's programming.
 The following year, the Cable Health Network was launched as a full-time channel in June 1982 with a range of health-related programming.